OpenDDS/OpenDDS/docs/cmake.md

 ### Example

-Taken from the [Messenger with direct IDL inclusion], here is a snippet showcasing how IDL files can be added directly to executable targets using the `OPENDDS_TARGET_SOURCES`
+Taken from the [Messenger with direct IDL inclusion], here is a snippet showing how IDL files can be added directly to executable targets using the `OPENDDS_TARGET_SOURCES`
 macro: